 Best Resorts for Babies & Toddlers: Grand Palladium Resorts

 Grand Palladium Resorts have a number of properties around the world.
 In North America they are in Mexico (four in Riviera Maya and one in Puerto Vallarta), Jamaica, and the Dominican Republic.
-This is a very (comparatively) affordable resort chain with great amenities.
+And this is a very (comparatively) affordable resort chain with great amenities.
 Most guests come back with only good things to say.

-- Grand Palladium Colonial Resort & Spa
+- Mexico – Riviera Maya: Grand Palladium Colonial Resort & Spa

-- Grand Palladium Kantenah Resort & Spa
+- Mexico – Riviera Maya: Grand Palladium Kantenah Resort & Spa

-- Grand Palladium Vallarta Resort & Spa
+- Near Puerto Vallarta, Mexico: Grand Palladium Vallarta Resort & Spa

-- Grand Palladium Jamaica Resort & Spa
+- Lucea, Jamaica: Grand Palladium Jamaica Resort & Spa

 Best Resorts for Babies & Toddlers: Franklyn D. Resort & Spa

-Read more about visiting FDR here.
+You can read more about visiting FDR here.

 Best Resorts for Babies & Toddlers: Club Med

 Their Mini Club Med for children aged 4-12 is included at the resorts that offer it.
 A few select locations in North America (Ixtapa Pacific in Mexico, Punta Cana in the Dominican Republic, and Sandpiper Bay in Florida) offer Baby Club Med services and amenities for infants 4mos. to 2-years-old, and Petit Club Med for toddlers aged 2-4.
-The daily care and activities are provided by G.O.s that are usually taking baby or child development in university.
+And the daily care and activities are provided by G.O.s that are usually taking baby or child development in university.
 They are wonderful.

 Best Resorts for Babies & Toddlers: Melia Resorts